 The Palace is located along Corso Vittorio Emanuele II in the city centre, and is the masterpiece of the architect Baldassarre Peruzzi who built it where the fifteenth-century houses of the Massimo family once stood, destroyed in the sack of Rome in 1527.
 The convex façade of the building takes the shape of the cavea of Domitian's Odeon, a theater for musical auditions located south of the stadium, both built by the emperor himself.
 Made with flat ashlar, it has a portico composed of six columns combined in the centre, which creates a remarkable chiaroscuro effect; on the sides are large rectangular windows closed by railings.
 Above is the noble floor, delimited by a projecting frame on which rest seven architraved windows with balconies.

-At the beginning of the nineteenth century the building was internally connected with that of Pyrrhus, next to it.
+At the beginning of the nineteenth century the palace was internally connected with that of Pyrrhus, next to it.
+The building still belongs to the Massimo family and is closed to the public.

 Photo credits: Courtesy of pro loco of Rome official site